daaavid/daaavid.github.io/journal-week-3.md

 ![img2](http://i.imgur.com/yhgWCMt.png)

 First, we'll take a look at the storyboard.
-Drag a ``Label`` in and just stick it anywhere.
+Drag a `Label` in and just stick it anywhere.
 Go ahead and set up a few constraints so xcode doesn't complain.
 I used center horizontally and vertically in container.

 Head into the viewcontroller and we'll start setting up the code.

 ![img3](http://i.imgur.com/KR8Lt3j.png)

-Set up your label with an ``IBOutlet`` and then go ahead and make an empty function called "animateLabel" and call it inside of viewDidLoad.
+Set up your label with an `IBOutlet` and then go ahead and make an empty function called `animateLabel` and call it inside of viewDidLoad.

 ![img4](http://i.imgur.com/5vALjq2.png)

 For this tutorial, we're just going to be using one of the built in animation functions: `animateWithDuration`.
-This is a function of the class ``UIView``, so start typing in `UIView.animateWithDuration` inside of the function you just created and let xcode fill in the rest for you.
+This is a function of the class `UIView`, so start typing in `UIView.animateWithDuration` inside of the function you just created and let xcode fill in the rest for you.

 ![img5](http://i.imgur.com/cu5TNFv.png)